Nireeksha152/imageprocessing/README.md

-cv2.cvtColor() this method is used to convert an image from one color space to another. cv2.destroyAllWindows() If we have multiple window open and we donot need those to be open we can use this method to close those all cv2.waitKey(0) this metjod will display the output window infinetely until any key is pressed
+cv2.cvtColor() this method is used to convert an image from one color space to another. cv2.destroyAllWindows() If we have multiple window open and we donot need those to be open we can use this method to close those all cv2.waitKey(0) this metjod will display the output window infinetely until any key is pressed cv2.imshow() method is used to display an image in a window.
+The window automatically fits to the image size.

 import cv2
 import numpy as np